-Last week, I had a couple of different people in our classes ask me, “Do you think everyone is meant to be an entrepreneur?”
-It was a thoughtful question on behalf of the entrepreneurs, and a question that I have been thinking about ever since the initial design of Uptima Business Bootcamp.
+We are often asked, “Do you think everyone is meant to be an entrepreneur?”
+It is a thoughtful question on behalf of the entrepreneurs, and a question that we have been thinking about ever since the initial design of Uptima Entrepreneur Cooperative.

 My short answer is no. Not everyone is cut out to be an entrepreneur.
 Starting and growing a business to be sustainable takes a lot of time and hard work and exposes you to many risks.
 While there’s no simple way of knowing whether you will actually thrive as a business owner, there are some common mindsets and skills that can indicate you might enjoy and be successful as an entrepreneur.